 Depending on the source of project funding, permitting necessities, and land ownership, development projects can fall under the jurisdiction of local development codes, the Antiquities Code of Texas, or Section 106 of the National Historic Preservation Act (NHPA).
 The incidental discovery of archaeological materials during construction can mushroom into costly compliance delays that can greatly impact project completion.
-Raba Kistner’s many resources, including an archaeological processing laboratory, a geographic information system (GIS), GPS units, ground-penetrating radar, and other equipment and laboratories, may be used to satisfy such compliance requirements.
+Raba Kistner’s many resources, including an archaeological processing laboratory, extensive Graphic Information System-capacity, precise sub-meter mapping capacity (Leica mapping system and GPS units), ground-penetrating radar, and other equipment and laboratories, may be used to satisfy such compliance requirements.

 Archaeology/Cultural Resources include: